mmu-webdesign/l5-awdd-block-template/README.md

 ## TL;DR Assessment overview

-- Come up with an idea that's [relevant to the brief](the-brief.md)
+- Come up with an idea that’s [relevant to the brief](the-brief.md).
-- [Create these documents](portfolio.md) to test your idea
+- [Create these documents](portfolio.md) to document why the website you will make works the way it does and why it has the content and design you’ve added to it.
-- Based on what you find out, make a website that works for the people who you think are your audience.
+- Make a prototype of the website that looks good and works well.

 ## Longer Assessment overview